 This refers to a bonsai tree that is trained to grow upright, although it could still present some curves in the trunk.
 This is the most basic style for bonsai trees, and it’s usually the one beginners learn first.
 An excellent advantage of this form of training is that you can do it for most species of bonsai trees.

 This is the opposite of Moyogi, because here the trunk tends to go upright and straight, and it doesn’t curve.
 A tree with this type of styling looks regal, but it also looks like it’s been taken care of correctly.

 This style tends to catch everybody’s attention because it seems like it’s falling!
 It is a unique style where one side of the tree is growing at a particular angle.

 Usually, the trunk is very long and twisted, and it has minimal branches.
 It is often pruned.
 It sometimes looks like a fake bonsai because of the lack of branches and leaves.

-- You could get a concave cutter that will help you prune thick branches.
+- You should get a concave cutter when pruning thick branches.

 - If two branches are at the same height of your tree, then you should keep one of them and prune the other one.

 - If you have a branch that is odd-looking or it has an unnatural twist, then you can also remove it.